mutl3y/prtgvmware/README.md

 **Make sure to download files from the latest release.**

 ## Actions
-auto building of releases is was broken as some recent features of the govmomi vmware module are required that are not in the current release
+auto building of releases was broken as some recent features of the govmomi vmware module are required that are not in the current release

-I have included vendored packages that have been updated should you build this for yourself
+I have included vendored packages that have been updated should you wish to build this for yourself

 ## Generate documentation
 ```prtgvmware.exe GenDoc```